 Investing for Good was founded in 2004 on the basis of a simple insight: that the positive use of money can change the world.
 We are still inspired today by the power of finance to catalyse social value.

 We are dedicated to growing the impact investing market and continue to find innovative solutions to address social organisations’ financing needs.
-We specialise in structuring blended capital fund and corporate bond programmes, which enable social organisations to benefit from unrestricted, unsecured funding at scale.
+We specialise in structuring blended capital funds and corporate bond programmes, which enable social organisations to benefit from unrestricted, unsecured funding at scale.
 We are sector agnostic and our structuring and capital raising activities spans a range of thematic areas including women's healthcare and reproductive rights, last mile entrepreneurship in Least Developed Countries (LDCs), artisanal mining, independent media and affordable workspaces for artists.
 We brought the Arts Impact Fund to market, the first unsecured loan fund of its kind in the world that explicitly takes into account, not just financial returns, but also the artistic and social impact of the organisations it supports.

-Investing for Good helped develop the market for charity bonds by arranging Bond Programme for the leading UK disability organisations Scope and Thera.
+Investing for Good helped develop the market for charity bonds by arranging a Bond Programme for the leading UK disability organisations Scope and Thera.
 The Scope bond issue was the first to be listed on an established stock exchange by a UK operational charity.

 “We are proud to have led the way in this space, finding new ways of fundraising in the capital markets.
 We have watched the social investment market grow over the last few years and it is great that we can tell the story of what it has achieved and that we have paid it back.
 The money raised has made a very positive impact on the disabled people and their families that Scope supports.
 For example, it has helped to fund our Face 2 Face program, a peer support scheme for parents of disabled children across the country.”
 Peter Crowne, COO, Scope